karlzam/geospatial/_notes/questions.md

 of the scan, so I'm assuming it's in m's for the 4000+ values to make sense, but this is odd as the rest of the data for all of the sources is in m's.
 But it can't be scan x track = surface area?
 Currently using just the largest track val

+6. In an LSTM, it looks like there's always a sigmoid and tanh function within the 4 layers within each node.
+Does the keras version of the LSTM layer follow this?